corememltd/interop-eap-tls13/README.md

 The script will also fetch the [virtio-win drivers](https://github.com/virtio-win/virtio-win-pkg-scripts) and add a CD mount in the VM so drivers are available for the VirtIO devices as well as the including the Spice guest agent.

+From the [QEMU monitor](https://qemu.readthedocs.io/en/latest/system/monitor.html), you can type the following to toggle the network link state:

+    set_link eth1 off
+    set_link eth1 on

 # Development

 If you wish to build the project locally, the rest of this document describes that process.